terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/nsxt_alb.html.markdown

 page_title: "Viettel IDC Cloud: Avi Load Balancer"
 sidebar_current: "docs-vcd-guides-nsxt-alb"
 description: |-
-  Provides guidance to VMware Avi Load Balancer
+  Provides guidance to VCloud Avi Load Balancer
 ---

-# VMware Avi Load Balancer
+# VCloud Avi Load Balancer

 ## About

-Starting with version 10.2, Viettel IDC Cloud provides load balancing services by leveraging the capabilities of VMware Avi Load Balancer. _System administrators_ can enable and configure access to load balancing services for VDCs backed by NSX-T.
+Starting with version 10.2, Viettel IDC Cloud provides load balancing services by leveraging the capabilities of VCloud Avi Load Balancer. _System administrators_ can enable and configure access to load balancing services for VDCs backed by NSX-T.

 Load balancing services are associated with NSX-T Edge Gateways, which can be scoped either to an organization VDC